koenverbruggen/CV/Presentation/presentation.md

 Overview
 ----------------
--  The Great Financial Crisis showed the ineectiveness of the LLRs.
+-  The Great Financial Crisis showed the weak points of the LLRs.
 -  Who should be the LLR and bank supervisor?
 -  Thornton (1802): The CB should be supervisor and LLR.
 -  Bagehot (1873)